ibm-cloud-docs/openshift/openshift_firewall.md

 ## Updating IAM whitelists for {{site.data.keyword.containershort}} IP addresses
 {: #iam_whitelist}

 By default, all IP addresses can be used to log in to the {{site.data.keyword.cloud_notm}} console and access your cluster.
 In the IBM Cloud Identity and Access Management (IAM) console, you can [create a whitelist by specifying which IP addresses have access](/docs/iam?topic=iam-ips), and all other IP addresses are restricted.
-If you use an IAM whitelist, you must whitelist the CIDRs of the {{site.data.keyword.containerlong_notm}} control plane for the zones in the region where your cluster is located.
-You must whitelist these CIDRs so that {{site.data.keyword.containerlong_notm}} can create Ingress ALBs and `LoadBalancers` in your cluster.
+If you use an IAM whitelist, you must whitelist the CIDRs of the Red Hat OpenShift on IBM Cloud control plane for the zones in the region where your cluster is located.
+You must whitelist these CIDRs so that Red Hat OpenShift on IBM Cloud can create Ingress ALBs and `LoadBalancers` in your cluster.
 {: shortdesc}

 **Before you begin**: The following steps require you to change the IAM whitelist for the user whose credentials are used for the cluster's region and resource group infrastructure permissions.
 If you are the credentials owner, you can change your own IAM whitelist settings.
 If you are not the credentials owner, but you are assigned the **Editor** or **Administrator** IBM Cloud IAM platform role for the [User Management service](/docs/iam?topic=iam-account-services), you can update the restricted IP addresses for the credentials owner.